kilian-group/phantom-reasoning/docs/README_anvil.md

 conda install conda-forge::swi-prolog

 # If need an editable version add as a submodule
+# TODO this should be moved to pyproject.toml
 pip install phantom-wiki[eval]

 # Install phantom-reasoning in editable mode